slarmoo/.github/profile/simon/simonService/simonService.md

 ![Simon](../simon.png)

 This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.
-The web service provide endpoints for getting and updating the scores.
+The web service provides endpoints for getting and updating the scores.
 The application also uses a couple third party endpoints to display inspirational quotes on the about page and show a random header image.

 We will use Node.js and Express to create our HTTP service.